makesuperza333/INC281-2020/README.md

 - The circuit can be run in the Proteus simulator

-- The control and monitoring application cab be run in a web-browser (web application)
+- The control and monitoring application can be run in a web browser (web application)

-- All sensors in circuit can be monitored by the web application
+- All sensors in the circuit can be monitored by the web application

-- All actuator in circuit can be controlled by the web application
+- All actuator in the circuit can be controlled by the web application

 > Check the [video #7](https://www.youtube.com/watch?v=-wb7nySQkYc) for more details and guidelines.